 Another trek commencing from Manebhanjan base camp, Singalila, and Goecha La Trek is one of the best treks in Sikkim.
 During these 18 to 19 days of this incredible trek, you will encounter the Barsey Rhododendron Sanctuary, which houses colorful flowers.
 You will also witness breathtaking views of the world's highest and third-highest peaks, Mt.
 Everest and Mt.
 Kanchenjunga.
 It is the most extended trek among all and is perfect for intermediate to professional-level trekkers.

 Best time to trek: March to May, September to November

 To all the daring souls, it is time for you to pack your bags and leave for the most famous treks in North East India.
 Choose these treks to enjoy the spectacular sight of the most well-known peaks in the world and experience the best trekking in Sikkim.
-And with Yuksom being the base camp for most of the treks, it is definitely one of the best places for trekking in Sikkim.
-Make your way through the most beautiful places in Sikkim and to add more fun, take your friends with you!
+And with Yuksom being the base camp for most of the treks, it is one of the best places for trekking in Sikkim.
+So make your way through the most beautiful places in Sikkim and to add more fun, take your friends with you!
 The more, the merrier!

 Tips for Trekking in Sikkim

 - Carry a windcheater to keep yourself warm in harsh weather.

 - Boots, thick warm socks, long knickers, Wind shirts/light t-shirts, and woolen jackets are necessary.

 - Do not walk too fast as you may exhaust yourself.